mlpack/mlpack/doc/quickstart/cpp.md

 repositories may not always be the latest.
 This can lead to issues, such as missing header files (e.g., mlpack.hpp missing in versions prior to 4.0).
-To ensure compatibility with the latest mlpack features and examples, we recommend either building mlpack from source or using Docker, as explained in [our installation guide](../../README.md#3-installing-and-using-mlpack-in-c).
+To ensure compatibility with the latest mlpack features and examples, we recommend building mlpack from source, as explained in
+ [our installation guide](../../README.md#3-installing-and-using-mlpack-in-c).

 and on Fedora or Red Hat: